Complexity

 Structure complexity

-class TooManyLocalsViolation(node, text=None, baseline=None)[source]
+final class TooManyLocalsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation